jeffreylanters/unity-timers/README.md

 ![](https://img.shields.io/badge/dependencies-unity--packages-%233bc6d8.svg) ![](https://img.shields.io/badge/license-MIT-%23ecc531.svg)

 We may decide to execute a function not right now, but at a certain time later.
 That’s called “scheduling a call”.
-Timers help you do then with a short and clean object to do so.
+The Timers class helps you to do so with a clean and short syntax without having to worry about enumerators.

 > NOTE When using this Unity Package, make sure to **Star** this repository.
 When using any of the packages please make sure to give credits to **Jeffrey Lanters** somewhere in your app or game. **These packages are not allowed to be sold anywhere!**